holzschu/python_ios/README.md

 This will download the Python-2.7.13 source code, and patch it.
 It will also download libffi-3.2.1, and patch it.

 After patching, you have two Xcode projects:
-- `Python-2.7.13/Python_ios/Python_ios.xcodeproj`
 - `libffi-3.2.1/libffi.xcodeproj`

-and you have to compile both.
-Python uses libffi as a framework; it also uses several include files and frameworks from [Blinkshell](https://github.com/holzschu/blink), so you will have to either download it or comment out the relevant lines (corresponding to libssh, libssl...).
-Python assumes it's side-by-side with Blink (that they share the same parent directory).
-If you have a different setting, you'll need to edit the compilation flags for `-I` and `-F`.

-In a full installation, Python needs the following frameworks from [Blinkshell](https://github.com/holzschu/blink):
+- `Python_ios.xcodeproj`

+Open the first one, build it, and move the produce `libffi.a` to this directory.

+For Python, you need `openSSL.framework` and `libssh2.framework`.
+They are available as part of [Blink](https://github.com/blinksh/blink) or in [libssh2-for-iOS](https://github.com/x2on/libssh2-for-iOS).

+The file `ios_system.m` simulates calls to `system()` inside iOS.
+The commands available depend on a list of `#define` at the start of  `ios_system.m`.
+You will need the corresponding frameworks, available as part of [Blinkshell](https://github.com/holzschu/blink):
 - `file_cmds_ios.framework`
 - `libarchive_ios.framework`
-- `libssh2.framework`
-- `openssl.framework`
+- `curl.framework`
 - `shell_cmds_ios.framework`
 - `text_cmds_ios.framework`

-You can remove any of them, if you comment out the relevant lines in systemFunctions.h and posixmodule.c (for ssh).
+You may have to edit the `-F` flag depending on their location.

 # Installation (on your device)

-Once you have compiled the Python framework, you can link it with your favorite app (I used [Blinkshell](https://github.com/holzschu/blink), but it's up to you).
+Once you have compiled the Python-ios framework, you can link it with your favorite app (I used [Blinkshell](https://github.com/holzschu/blink) and [iVim](https://github.com/holzschu/iVim)).

 You will need to transfer the Python scripts to your device:
 - `tar -cvfz pythonScripts.tar.gz Lib/`